 The above chart shows the difference in returns of UNG and DGL, two futures-based ETFs that track natural gas and gold, respectively.
 This chart dates back five years, showing just how big of a discrepancy can lie between two hard assets.
 Always keep in mind that commodities have very different price drivers and no two are alike.

 Bottom Line: No two commodities are the same.

 19. Know Your Geography

 The commodities market is global, however, it pays to know where the major producers of the resources you invest in are located.
-Just as U.S. stocks are more likely to be impacted by domestic developments than equities in Europe, commodities, which are largely concentrated in certain parts of the globe, are also more closely tied with the regional economic activity.
-Financial advisors should be aware of developments in the geographic location of where the commodities they invest in are produced.
-The reason being that prices are impacted by factors like weather conditions or when political turbulence in the region causes supply concerns [see also Powerhouse Producers: Cocoa, Platinum, Rare Earth Metals].
+Just as U.S. stocks are more likely to be impacted by domestic developments than equities in Europe, commodities, which are largely concentrated in certain parts of the globe, are also more closely tied with regional economic activity.
+Financial advisors should be aware of developments in the geographic locations where the commodities they invest in are produced.
+Prices can be impacted by factors such as weather conditions or political turbluence [see also Powerhouse Producers: Cocoa, Platinum, Rare Earth Metals].